Elizabeth Koldyke Boolbol - Founder & Board Chair

 Sabrina is currently enrolled in the Master of Social Work program at Sacred Heart University.
-She is working at PEHT as an intern for her generalist year.
-In addition to her schooling, Sabrina currently works as the Ryan White Quality and Development Coordinator for a local health center.
+Sabrina joined the PEHT team in January of 2021, as the Clinical Residential Advisor.
+Prior to joining PEHT, Sabrina, worked as the Ryan White Quality and Development Coordinator for a local Federally Qualified Health Center for over 8 years.
 Sabrina holds a Bachelor’s in Psychology and Human Services from the University of Bridgeport.
 She has a passion to serve, bridge the gap in disparities, and help enhance the services accessible to vulnerable populations.
 Sabrina’s desire to make a difference is to help set a better path for her son and future generations to come.

-Lera is currently pursuing a master’s in social work at Sacred Heart University and is working as a first year MSW intern at PEHT.
+Lera is currently pursuing a master’s in social work at Sacred Heart University and is the Clinical Survivor Advocate for the PEHT program team.
 Before joining PEHT, Lera taught pre-school, kindergarten, third and seventh grade American/Immigrant history, at Greenwich Academy, Masters School, Dobbs Ferry and The School at Columbia University.
 Lera hold a B.A. in Sociology with a focus in Critical Race Theory and Gender from Columbia University.
 She lives in Stamford, CT with her husband, and has two adult children.